Smartphone displaying a colorful music streaming playlist interface

 • Spotify hosts over 6 billion user-created and editorial playlists, with playlist-driven listening accounting for roughly 31% of all streaming time

-• The average song length on streaming platforms has decreased from 4 minutes 30 seconds in 2000 to approximately 3 minutes 17 seconds in 2025, partly driven by playlist optimization
+• Average song length dropped from 4 minutes 30 seconds in 2000 to roughly 3 minutes 17 seconds in 2025, a structural change driven largely by playlist skip behavior and the 30-second royalty threshold

 Table of Contents